The Careless Age

-The Careless Age is a 1929 American pre-Code drama film directed by John Griffith Wray and written by Harrison Macklyn and Harold Shumate.
+The Careless Age is a 1929 American all-talking pre-Code drama film directed by John Griffith Wray and written by Harrison Macklyn and Harold Shumate.
 It is based on the 1927 play Diversion by John Van Druten.
 The film stars Douglas Fairbanks Jr., Carmel Myers, Holmes Herbert, Kenneth Thomson, and Loretta Young.
 The film was released by Warner Bros. on September 15, 1929.